codecentric/kong-plugin-reedelk-transformer/README.md

     --data "downstream_transformer_url=http://myhost/downstream/transform"
 ```

 `service`: the `id` or `name` of the Service that this plugin configuration will target.
-The `upstream_transformer_url` and `downstream_transformer_url` are the URL of the Reedelk REST flow endpoint to be invoked for the upstream/downstream request/response transformations.
+The `upstream_transformer_url` and `downstream_transformer_url` are the URL of the Reedelk REST flow endpoint to be invoked for the upstream/downstream request/response transformations e.g. http://localhost:8888/apiabledev/transform/

 #### Without a database:
 Add the following to the kong.yml configuration file: